-The block diagram of the ADC module is shown in Figure 19-1.
+The block diagram of the ADC module is shown in Figure 20-1.

-FIGURE 19-1: 10-BIT HIGH-SPEED ADC FUNCTIONAL BLOCK DIAGRAM
+FIGURE 20-1: 10-BIT, HIGH-SPEED ADC FUNCTIONAL BLOCK DIAGRAM

-19.1 ADC Result Buffer
+20.1 A/D Result Buffer

-The module contains a 16-word dual-port read-only buffer, called ADCBUFO...ADCBUFF, to buffer the ADC results.
+The module contains a 16-word, dual port, read-only buffer, called ADCBUF0...ADCBUFF, to buffer the A/D results.
 The RAM is 10 bits wide, but is read into different format 16-bit words.
-The contents of the sixteen ADC conversion result buffer registers, ADCBUF0 through ADCBUFF, cannot be written by user software.
+The contents of the sixteen A/D Conversion Result Buffer registers, ADCBUF0 through ADCBUFF, cannot be written by user software.

-19.2 Conversion Operation
+20.2 Conversion Operation

 After the ADC module has been configured, the sample acquisition is started by setting the SAMP bit.
-Various sources, such as a programmable bit, timer time-outs and external events, will terminate acquisition and start a conversion.
-When the A/D conversion is complete, the result is loaded into ADCBUFO...ADCBUFF, and the A/D interrupt flag ADIF and the DONE bit are set after the number of samples specified by the SMPI bit.
+Various sources, such as a programmable bit, timer time-outs and external events, terminate acquisition and start a conversion.
+When the A/D conversion is complete, the result is loaded into ADCBUF0...ADCBUFF, and the A/D Interrupt Flag, ADIF, and the DONE bit are set after the number of samples specified by the SMPI<3:0> bits.